gallegodev/Rock_Paper_Scissors/README.md

 <br>
 <ul>
     <li>
-        <p>Has a lovely image from the dessert and pyramids in a videogame style that gives a 2D retro game feeling to the users of the website.</p>
+        <p>It has a beautiful image of the desert and pyramids in a video game style that gives a 2D retro gaming feel to the website users.</p>
     </li>
     <li>
-        <p>On the top the User will find the winner of the round with the user choice and the computer choice.</p>
+        <p>On the top, the User will find the winner of the round with the user choice and the computer choice.</p>
         <img src="assets/images/gameAreaSub1.jpg" alt="presentation of user decision and computer decision with the winner of the round from Anubis Game, game section">
     </li>
     <li>
-        <p>Once the user score or the computer score reach the value of 5, the winner of the match is determined and an text in dark blue color will show up and tell the player who won the match.</p>
+        <p>Once the user score or the computer score reaches the value of 5, the winner of the match is determined and a text in dark blue color will show up and tell the player who won the match.</p>
         <img src="assets/images/gameAreaSub2.jpg" alt="presentation of winner text from Anubis Game, game section">
     </li>
     <li>
-        <p>The game section gives a score board to the user, so the user can keep track of who is winning the match.</p>
+        <p>The game section gives a scoreboard to the user, so the user can keep track of who is winning the match.</p>
         <img src="assets/images/gameAreaSub3.jpg" alt="presentation of score from Anubis Game, game section">
     </li>
     <li>
-        <p>The user also gets the Rock, Paper, Scissors buttoms option so he can select his or hers choice of preference </p>
+        <p>The user also gets the Rock, Paper, Scissors buttons option so he can select his or her choice of preference. </p>
         <img src="assets/images/gameAreaSub4.jpg" alt="presentation of game option buttoms from Anubis Game, game section">
     </li>
     <li>
-        <p>Also the user can find in this section a "RESTART" buttom that restart the game once match winner is determined </p>
+        <p>Also, the user can find in this section a "RESTART" button that restarts the game once the match winner is determined. </p>
         <img src="assets/images/restartButtom.jpg" alt="presentation of restart buttom from Anubis Game, game section">
     </li>
 </ul>